Bulletin Announcement: DuBois

 Use this in your 01/26/2025 bulletin

-In today’s gospel Jesus was “praised by all” except at home in Nazareth where the “eyes of all were intently on him.”
-Acceptance can be hard to find at home due to unreal EXPECTATIONS.
-Jesus challenges us to “proclaim liberty” to anyone “oppressed” or “captive’ by our EXPECTATIONS.
+In today’s gospel, Jesus was 'praised by all' except in his hometown of Nazareth, where 'the eyes of all were intently on him.'
+Acceptance can be difficult to find at home due to unrealistic EXPECTATIONS.
+Jesus challenges us to 'proclaim liberty' to anyone 'oppressed' or 'captive' by our EXPECTATIONS.

 A Family Perspective 2-2-2025